Llanymynech: Governance

 The English–Welsh border runs through the village, approximately following the A483 through the village.
 Therefore, Llanymynech is served by both an English and a Welsh service for everything.
 Dyfed-Powys Police cover the Welsh side of the village, West Mercia Police cover the English side; Powys County Council are responsible for waste collection, recycling, and other council services on the Welsh side, Shropshire Council on the English side, and so on.

 The English part of the village is in the civil parish of Llanymynech and Pant, and in the electoral ward of Llanymynech in Shropshire.
 This ward had a population at the 2011 census of 3,988.
 The 2011 census output area covering the English part of the village has a population of 477.

 The Welsh part of the village is in the community of Carreghofa in Powys.
-The 2011 census output area covering the Welsh part of the village has a population of 323 of which 29% could speak, read and write Welsh.
+The 2011 census output area covering the Welsh part of the village has a population of 323 of whom 29% could speak, read and write Welsh.

+In 1961 the parish of Llanymynech had a population of 763.
+On 1 April 1967 the parish was abolished to form "Llanymynech and Pant".

 Features

-Llanymynech hill is now the site of Llanymynech Golf Club perched on top of the cliffs, whose 18-hole course is the only one in Europe to straddle a country border, being partly in England and partly in Wales.
+Llanymynech Hill is now the site of Llanymynech Golf Club perched on top of the cliffs, whose 18-hole course is the only one in Europe to straddle a country border, being partly in England and partly in Wales.

 The village is home to one of only three remaining Hoffmann kilns in the British Isles, and the only one with a chimney.
 The kiln at Llanymynech was used for lime burning.
 The area around the kiln is designated as the Llanymynech Heritage Area.

 The former limestone quarry which fed the kiln is now the Shropshire Wildlife Trust's Llanymynech Rocks Nature Reserve, and its cliff face is popular with rock climbers.